Things to do this weekend or today!

 With heaps of foliage and cycling and jogging paths along calm waters, Punggol Waterway Park is lovely for an afternoon jaunt.
 Bring along your bicycle or skates, or rent them from stalls along the stretch, and enjoy breezing past the peaceful backdrop of nature.
 Bird-watchers have plenty to keep an eye out for too, such as rose-ringed parakeets and collared kingfishers.
 Kids can have fun running amok in the watery playground.

-The busy alleys and shop-houses of Chinatown are ripe with Chinese heritage, and a great place to load up on souvenirs too.
+The busy alleys and shophouses of Chinatown are ripe with Chinese heritage, and a great place to load up on souvenirs too.
 Duck into shops for antique wares, Chinese tea leaves, traditional remedies, clothing and more, before stopping by the hawker stalls and eateries along Smith Street for a local meal.
-Prominent places of worship, including the Buddha Tooth Relic Temple to the Sri Marriamman Hindu Temple, are also a short walk from one another.
+Better to go in the evening when it’s a looooot cooler!
+Prominent places of worship, including the Buddha Tooth Relic Temple and the Sri Mariamman Temple, are a short walk from one another.
 Aside from historical sights, Chinatown is teeming with cool bars and restaurants to try – check out Ann Siang Hill and Club Street for some of the best spots.
-(Psst…we’ve rounded up the trendiest drinking spots in Singapore – head here for a full guide.)

 Wander around Little India

-Get up to your ears in art at Singapore Art Museum
+Get up to your ears in art at the National Gallery

 Chill out at Kampong Glam

-For just two bucks, you can catch a 10-minute bum boat from Changi Village to Singapore’s biggest island.
+For just two or three bucks, you can catch a 10-minute bum-boat from Changi Village to one of Singapore’s biggest offshore islands.
 Pulau Ubin is like taking a step back in time – local villagers still live on the island and offer an insight into what life was like before Singapore became a busy city.
 For around 10 dollars, you can hire bikes near the ferry point on the other side, and cruise around the rural island for a good few hours.
 There are also some harder mountain bike trails, if that’s your thing.
 Keep an eye out for monkeys and wild boars, plus head to the Chek Jawa wetlands trail.

 Brave the fabled oddities in Haw Par Villa